-Never underestimate the value of trellises.
+Never underestimate the value of a trellis.
 They provide a good way to gain color and greenery in confined areas.
 They can be practical or pictorial; more often they will be both.

 For the above trellis project from the DIY Network, check the link below…